 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) placement assessment; (2) tutorial presentation; and (3) portfolio reflective journal.
+Indicative assessments in this unit are as follows: (1) placement assessment; (2) tutorial presentation; and (3) portfolio reflective journal.
 Further information is available in the unit outline.

 - Unit Coordinator(s)